frankheat/offsecnotes/content/windows/windows privesc/index.md

     ```

    {{< hint style=notes >}}
-   **Note**: The `Disabled` state means the privilege isn't active in the current process.
+   The `Disabled` state means the privilege isn't active in the current process.
 Here, it shows whoami hasn't requested `SeShutdownPrivilege` privilege.
    {{< /hint >}}

     Reboot: